alie-nel/bootleg-social-media/README.md

 # Bootleg Social Media

-This repo is my bootleg social media website.
+This repo contains the code for my social media website, inspired by Twitter/X.

 ## To run